cytoscape/cytoscape.js-blog/_drafts/2016-05-30-glycolysis.md

 Additionally, the `position` property is now specified.
 The value of `position` is a function which returns a `{ row: x, col: y}` type object, where `x` and `y` are grid coordinates for the object.
 The most straightforward way to handle DHAP is to examine the name of the molecule currently being laid out.
-This is retrieved the same way as the image filename, with `ele.data().molecule`.
+This is retrieved by looking up the value of `molecule` in the node's data object, with `ele.data('molecule')`.
 If the node's molecule name is 'DHAP', it's put in the second column; otherwise, the first column.
 All nodes are put in rows matching their ID—another advantage to using incrementing integers for IDs.
 The row of DHAP is decremented by 1 so that it appears directly to the right of GADP rather than diagonal to it.